NQuibin/jn-ventures/README.md

-# jn-ventures
+# JN Ventures

-Jeanelle's and Nik's Food and Places List
+A NextJS app for Jeanelle and Nik's adventures.